 Q: Can acid reflux damage my vocal cords?

 A: Yes, acid reflux can affect the vocal cords if it is coming all the way up into the voice box.
 A laryngologist may be able to see some telltale signs of acid erosion during an exam.
-To prevent damage, we often recommend weight loss, dietary changes (such as avoiding spicy food), and other behavioral changes such as not eating or drinking two hours before going to sleep.
+To prevent damage, we often recommend weight loss, dietary changes (such as avoiding spicy food), and other behavioral changes such as not eating or drinking within two hours of going to sleep.
 If these interventions do not work, medication may be prescribed.

 Q: I have struggled with laryngitis for years.
 Seeing a speech therapist helped, but what else can I do?